-Madrick is a fellow of the World Policy Institute and the Century Foundation, and a is a member of the board of The Center for Economic and Poicy Research.
+Madrick is a fellow of the World Policy Institute and is a member of the board of The Center for Economic and Policy Research.

 From the 1970s to the 1990s, Madrick had several positions in journalism, including serving as Wall Street editor of Money Magazine, finance editor of Business Week Magazine and an NBC News reporter and commentator.
 His awards included an Emmy and a Page One Award.